- Nitrates are recognized by the World Health Organization as carcinogenic, or cancer-causing.

 What’s more, initial lab tests show that some bacon brands that use celery juice powder to cure bacon might have more nitrites than those cured with sodium nitrate.
 But again, Fernando notes that more research is needed.

 How to Choose Healthier Bacon

-If you just can’t shake bacon’s crispy, salty crunch, here’s what she recommends looking for when selecting the healthiest options at the market.
+If you just can’t shake bacon’s crispy, salty crunch, here’s what she recommends looking for when selecting the healthiest options at the grocery store.